dpayne/wallock/README.md

 color_scheme_file=~/.config/wallock/color_scheme
 ```

-The default color scheme file is at `~/.config/wallock/color_scheme`.
+By the default, the it looks for a color scheme file at `~/.config/wallock/color_scheme`.
 Each color in the color scheme is defined as a hex value with an optional alpha channel (RRGGBBAA).

 ```
 color_background=#000000C0